How we see mango!

 Finally, the season of mango is here!
 No matter how old you are, the love for mango never fades away.
-Every single bite leaves an unbelievably delicious taste in your mouth.
-Not only ripe mango taste best but peeled green mango with salt and red chilli powder also feels like sour gummy candy in the mouth.
+Every single bite be it in ice creams, sweets or shakes leaves an unbelievably delicious taste in your mouth.
+Not only does ripe mango taste best but peeled green mango with salt and red chilli powder also feels like sour gummy candy in the mouth.

 Not only the edible part of mango benefits your skin, but mango seed butter helps to treat dry skin.
 It acts as an excellent emollient that helps to hydrate and repair your dry skin.
-In addition, mango contains vitamin E and phosphorus that helps to rejuvenate your skin.

 What is mango seed butter?

 Mango seed butter refers to the fat procured from the seed of the mango.
 Many scientific studies have found that mango butter is a great source of essential fatty acids like oleic acid and stearic acid that act as a wonderful emollient for your skin.

-Benefits of mango seed butter for skin
+Top 4 Benefits of mango seed butter for skin

 1. Promotes skin hydration

 Skin hydration is another hidden benefit of mango butter.
 This sugary fruit also helps to keep your skin nourished and hydrated.
 Topical use of the mango seed butter is found very effective to treat dry skin.

-According to research studies, mango butter contains great concentrations of vitamin C. When used topically, vitamin C helps to neutralize free radical damage to prevent and reduce the appearance of fine lines, and wrinkles on the face.
+2. Prevents premature ageingAccording to research studies, mango butter contains great concentrations of vitamin C. When used topically, vitamin C helps to neutralize free radical damage to prevent and reduce the appearance of fine lines, and wrinkles on the face.